Castro19/authorization-and-authentication/docs/README.md

 #### Problem 1: The Bug

 - My initial and basic approach for assigning privilege access control on my app was to perform the front-end first.
-- EX: A user will not see the `edit` button if they are not assigned the role `editor` or `admin`
+- EX: A user will not see the `edit` button if they are not assigned the permission `editor` or `admin`
-- While this was quick and easy to implement, it was extremely easy to perform server side operations by sending in a request that would grant my user `admin` role to a secret I didn't have access to.
+- While this was quick and easy to implement, it was extremely easy to perform server side operations by sending in a request that would grant my user `admin` to a secret I didn't have access to.

 1. Using [Boomerang](https://chromewebstore.google.com/detail/boomerang-soap-rest-clien/eipdnjedkpcnlmmdfdkgfpljanehloah?hl=en), I prepare to make a client side request to this endpoint: `http://localhost:4000/permissions`
 2. Assign the JSON body